 Although doing so isn’t absolutely necessary, crushing the egg shells a bit will help them break down more quickly in the compost.

-Our new bamboo paper towels are completely biodegradable which means they’re the perfect addition to your compost!
+Our recycled paper towels are completely biodegradable which means they’re the perfect addition to your compost!
 As long as they’re not soiled with chemical cleaners, grease, or oil, our paper towels will add valuable nutrients to the best compost for gardens.

 Coffee Grounds & Filters